-Audiences allow you to setup simple or complex filtering rules to match certain users and show a paywall to them.
+Audiences allow you to set up simple or complex filtering rules to match certain users and show a paywall to them.
 For a user to see a paywall, they must be matched to an audience.
 An audience can show one or more paywalls based on a percentage you set (i.e. show paywall A to 70% of users, and paywall B to 30%).

 Another way to think of them is this: If you’re wanting to create conditions, filters or certain rules or flows that must happen to show a paywall — then you create an audience for it.